 Joint Mobilization Treatment in Lee’s Summit, MO

-If you are suffering from joint stiffness or pain, you can reap the benefits of joint mobilization Treatment.
-It helps in regain joint fluidity and reduce pain.
-Our specialists at Prime Physical Therapy will help your joints to increase their range of motion by implying manual therapy techniques.
-For further guidance contact us or book an appointment online.
+If you are suffering from joint stiffness or pain, you can reap the benefits of joint mobilization treatment.
+It helps to regain joint fluidity and reduce pain.
+Our specialist Dr. Kyo Hwang at Prime Physical Therapy will help your joints to increase their range of motion by employing manual therapy techniques.
+For further guidance, contact us or book an appointment online.
 You can also visit our clinic at 1161 NE Rice Rd Lee’s Summit, MO 64086.

 Table of Contents: